HewlettPackard/OpenShift-on-SimpliVity/README.md

 ### Create your inventory

 Make a copy of the file `hosts.sample` to - say - `hosts`.
 This will be your inventory.
 Modify `hosts` to match your environment:

-- use unique names in the vCenter environment, recommended VM names in the form xxx-master0, xxx-lb1 etc, where xxx is the name of your cluster.
+- Use unique names in the vCenter environment, recommended VM names in the form xxx-master0, xxx-lb1 etc, where xxx is the name of your cluster.

   **Note:** underscores (_) are not valid characters in hostnames

-- use your own IP addresses and not those coming from the sample file
+- Use your own IP addresses and not those coming from the sample file

 - Configure one or two machines in the `[infrastructure]` group.
 Configure two VMs if you want HA.
 Configure only one if you don't need HA.

 - Ensure that no un-commented entries are present in the `[rhel_worker]` inventory group until **after** the OpenShift control plane has been sucessfully deployed.
 While OCP 4.1 does support worker nodes running Red Hat Enterprise Linux 7 (RHEL7), these worker nodes can only be added to the OCP cluster **after** the control plane is deployed and running.
 For more information about scaling the resource plane with additional RHCOS or RHEL7 worker nodes, see [Scaling the resource plane with additional Worker nodes](#scaling-the-resource-plane-with-additional-worker-nodes).

 - Load balancers need to have two IP addresses.
 One on the internal network designated by `group_vars/all/vars.yml:vm_portgroup` and specified with the `ansible_host` variable.
 A second address for the frontend network designated by the variable `frontend_ipaddr` in the inventory. `frontend_ipaddr` should be specified in CIDR notation (for example 10.10.174.165/22).

 More information regarding load balancers is provided in the next paragraph.